Requesting a document not available in the university libraries of Montpellier

-The document you are looking for is not in the University of Montpellier catalog: it can therefore be requested from another library in France or elsewhere in the world via the Interlibrary Loan (ILL) service.
-This service is subject to a fee and is only available to registered users (students and staff of the University of Montpellier, external readers).
+The document you are looking for is not available in the University of Montpellier catalog; however, it can be requested from another library in France or elsewhere in the world through the Interlibrary Loan (ILL) service.
+This service is subject to a fee and is available only to registered users (students and staff of the University of Montpellier, as well as external patrons).

 Request a document

-• Use the form provided in the University of Montpellier catalog.
+• Please use the form provided in the University of Montpellier catalog.

 • Click on "Interlibrary Loan Request."

-• You will be notified by email when the document arrives at the library you have chosen as your pickup location (see deadlines below), and you will then receive a link to make your payment online.
+• You will be notified by email when the document arrives at the library you selected as your pickup location (see processing times below), and you will receive a link to complete the online payment at that time.

-• You go to the loan bank with your payment slip to collect your document.
+• Go to the loan office with your payment receipt to pick up your document.

 • To return it, you must bring the document back to the same library.

-If you encounter any problems, please contact us: a librarian will respond to you online.
+If you have any questions, please contact us: a librarian will be happy to assist you online

 DOCUMENTPRICE

-Article or chapter of a book available in French public libraries (price per document, adjusted according to the number of pages: per 50 pages)4€
+Article or book chapter available in French public libraries (price per document, based on the number of pages: in increments of 50 pages)4€

-For faculty members and researchers, the costs associated with your interlibrary loan requests may be covered by the University of Montpellier's departments/research laboratories, provided that the department or laboratory submits a list of authorized persons: please check with your department/laboratory for more information.
+For faculty members and researchers, the costs associated with your interlibrary loan requests may be covered by the University of Montpellier’s research departments or laboratories, provided that the department or laboratory submits a list of authorized individuals: please check with your department or laboratory.

 Book or thesis (originals)10 days

-Some books or academic works cannot be borrowed for home use: they can only be consulted on site.
-The lending library sets the rules, and we sometimes only know the conditions of access to the documents upon receipt of the loan.
+Some books or academic works cannot be checked out: they are available for in-library use only.
+The lending library sets the rules, and we sometimes do not know the conditions for accessing the materials until we receive the loan.